fourthdimensionstudio/beautiful-jekyll/_posts/2018-08-07-puzzle-game-gamemaker-vs-unity.markdown

 **GameMaker** performs good in games on these aspects: (i) small 2D games with simple yet interesting mechanics, (ii) not lots of complex systems interacting and (iii) not UI heavy.
 Being more specific: platformers, action rpg, even metroidvanias and rpgs with not much complexity, and **prototyping**.

 If the game will have bigger systems such as progression system, skill trees, all those heavy rpg stuff you should probably not be using GMS2.
-But consider it for prototyping is *ALWAYS* a good idea.
+But considering it for prototyping is *ALWAYS* a good idea.

 **Unity** performs better where GMS2 performs worse (duh.) and when you want to use its powerful export system.
 Unity also performs good on the strong points of GameMaker, but it can be a bit harder and slower to do something simple on Unity and it will perform not as good.

 I love both engines and will be using both, but from now on I will be using more Unity as my games are either mobile (I don't have the mobile license for GameMaker) or *do* have those systems that interacts with each other.
 But I still want to have a platformer or ARPG done on GameMaker.

+I hope this texts helps!
+Have a nice day and follow Fourth Dimension on [Twitter](https://twitter.com/studio_fourth).